TaniaCuppens/GEMPROT/README.md

 Visualization of the impact on the protein of genetic variants found on each haplotype

 ## Introduction
+GEMPROT (Genetic Mutation to Protein Translation) is a tool to visualize the changes induced on the protein by the different variants found within a gene in an individual.
+Starting from a phased vcf, it translates the two haplotypes of each individual into the two corresponding protein sequences, allowing to vizualize if variants are in cis or trans.
-GEMPROT (Genetic Mutation to Protein Translation) is a two mode tool using phased mutations present within a gene to restore its haplotypes.
-It produces the protein sequences translated from each chromosome to identify the pattern of mutations in the gene.
-The first mode outputs both sequences for each individuals and provides a frequency summary of all haplotypes.
+GEMPROT proposes two different modes: the first mode outputs both sequences for each individuals and provides a frequency summary of all haplotypes.
 The second mode is intended for larger populations and shows difference of genes haplotypes repartition.

 ## Table of content